yvesguillo/crawlect/README.md

 # Crawlect

+**Now with *LLM* IA integrated analysis.
-**Crawl, Collect & Document Your Codebase in Markdown.**
+Crawl, Collect & Document Your Codebase in Markdown.**

 ![Crawlect](images/crawlect.avif)

-**Crawlect** is a Python module designed to *crawl* a given directory, *collect* relevant files and contents, and *document* the entire structure in a clean, readable Markdown file.
+**Crawlect** is a Python module designed to *crawl* a given directory, *collect* relevant files and contents, *document* the entire structure in a clean, readable Markdown file, and analyze the whole project with *LLM* AI API feedbacks.

 Whether you're analyzing someone else's code or sharing your own, Crawlect makes it effortless to generate a comprehensive project snapshot — complete with syntax-highlighted code blocks, a tree-like structure overview, and fine-tuned filtering rules.